 - Meats: This recipe calls for chicken, shrimp, and sausage.
 While andouille sausage is most often used, I use any type.
 Beef and pork can also be substituted for the chicken.
 Chicken breasts and thighs will work for this recipe, as will boneless skinless chicken.

 - Shrimp: Make sure the shrimp is deveined and peeled.
 Jumbo shrimp is more meaty, so I recommend that.
+I use the leftover shrimp to make my Shrimp Scampi without Wine.

 - Seasonings: Cajun seasoning, oregano, thyme, black pepper and salt.
 I used the store-bought cajun.